 During your year of study on the Studies in Science programme you will get to know the University of Leeds first hand, as you will have access to the same University resources as students on a degree course.
 As such you will be more familiar with the campus and its buildings, know how to manage the VLE (Virtual Learning Environment) system used by tutors and be aware of the support systems found not only at the Lifelong Learning Centre but also across the University.

-As a student at a prestigious research-intensive university you will have access to all the facilities and wide-ranging opportunities you would expect from a Russell Group institution.
+As a student at a prestigious research-intensive university you will have access to all the facilities and wide-ranging opportunities you would expect from a Russell Group institution, including University accommodation,.
 What’s more, the Leeds Curriculum means that whatever your choice of subject, study at Leeds is a well-rounded educational experience and our Leeds for Life initiative encourages you to consider how to make the best use of your time here to progress your personal and professional development.